Call4Cloud | MMP-C | Autopilot | Device Preparation

 reg export HKLM\SOFTWARE\Microsoft\IntuneManagementExtension\SideCarPolicies\Scripts\Reports c:\install\test.reg”

-Open the reg file, and just like with the AgentExecutor log, you would notice the password in it!
+Open the reg file, and just like with the AgentExecutor log, you will notice the password in it!

 2. Fixing the Agent Executor Log.

-Now we have seen the fact you don’t want to have sensitive information pushed down to your clients.
+Now, we have seen that you don’t want sensitive information pushed down to your clients.
 How are we going to fix it?
 Of course, this Agent Executor log will log.
 I guess that’s why it’s called a log.

-But if you are dealing with sensitive information, you must beware of the fact that plain text passwords would also be logged in this log.
-Together with Jos Lieben, we created a nice solution to this problem while creating the LAPS solution.
+But if you are dealing with sensitive information, you must beware that plain text passwords will also be logged in this log.
+We created a nice solution to this problem with Jos Lieben while creating the LAPS solution.

-Our first attempt was adding this part after the password has been changed in the remediation script and of course the detection script.
+Our first attempt was to add this part after the password had been changed in the remediation script and, of course, the detection script.

 try{